plasticmacaroni/bg3-missables/checklist.md

   - [Free](https://bg3.wiki/wiki/Free_the_Artist) the artist
   - One of the cows here has interesting dialogue if you've got Speak with Animals
 # Putrid Bog & Riverside Teahouse
-- The place where Kagha met the shadow druids
+- The place where Kagha met the shadow druids (investigate the giant stump)
 - Saving Mayrina from the hag, exploring the hidden area behind the teahouse's fireplace
-- Meeting Astarion's hunter, around the area to the left of the teahouse entrance
+- Meet Astarion's hunter, around the area to the left of the teahouse entrance
 # Underdark
 - Selunite outpost
 - Sword stuck in the stone - Phalar Aluve